 Start by packing away as much of your personal effects as possible.
 It may be worth renting a storage unit if you have a lot of stuff.
 Storing stuff in the attic, crawlspace, or basement might not work because buyers will still want to see space in all areas of the home.
 Once you’ve cleared everything away, your home will look a lot more spacious and cleaner.

-4. Go for Neutral Paint
+4. Go for Neutral Paint4.
+Go for Neutral Paint

 Having your paint scheme is great for personalizing a home, but it’s not what you want when you’re trying to sell.
 Just as a cluttered home makes it hard for buyers to visualize using a space, so do bright colors.
 You also don’t want to go for all white, which can make your home feel like a hospital.
 Instead, go for neutral colors like beige and light earth tones.
 It will make it more appealing to a broader number of buyers.

-5. Update Your Lighting and Fixtures
+5. Update Your Lighting and Fixtures5.
+Update Your Lighting and Fixtures

 The kitchen and bathroom are the two most important rooms in every home sale.
 How they look and feel can make or break a home sale.
 But renovating them calls for a big-budget, too big for a lot of sellers.
 Fortunately, it’s still possible to achieve a lot with a simple facelift.
 If your cabinet doors and drawers look a bit old and weathered, try updating them with new handles and faces.
 You could also try a new paint scheme or varnish for any wooden areas.
 For the bathroom, try to update old fixtures, shower curtains, and towels to give it a fresher look.

-7. Handle Pet Issues
+7. Handle Pet Issues7.
+Handle Pet Issues

-Pets are wonderful to have around the house, but they can cause problems when you’re trying to sell.
+Pets are lovely to have around the house, but they can cause problems when you’re trying to sell.
 Granted, some buyers will love cats and dogs, but others won’t be so thrilled.
 Since your job as a seller is to appeal to the most buyers possible, it’s better to address all pet-related issues before you attempt to sell.
 If you’re receiving any buyers, all pet odors should be eliminated, and your pets dropped off at either a neighbor’s place or at a pet daycare center.

-8. Listen to Your Buyer’s Agent
+8. Listen to Your Buyer’s Agent8.
+Listen to Your Buyer’s Agent

 If you’ve taken the time to select the right listing agent carefully, then they should have a good understanding of the current market and what most buyers are seeking.
 Ask your listing agent if there has been any feedback from buyer’s agents, they have to say about how your home.
 They have vast experience in what to look for in a home and guide buyers towards making an offer.
 If they make any suggestions that you have doubts about (like home staging or a price cut), then ask your listing agent to explain their reasoning.
 They should be able to explain it clearly, and logically, that makes sense within the current market.
 Real estate always sells faster and easier when both the seller and the buyer’s agent are on the same page.